blue world

 It’s hard to even see a better tomorrow, I’m learning, without realizing how we form it today.
 And it is impossible to build that better tomorrow without accepting the mutual, interdependent, and ongoing responsibilities of its constant creation.

 Octavia Butler prophesizes: “all that we touch / we change / and all that we change / changes us.”
 The consequences of every living action flow beyond our proximity, and into our posterity.
-People have always known this.
+People have always known this.1 Such is the continuity of humanity: present is the legacy we inherit from those before; future is the legacy we leave for those to come.

 Given this axiom, “it seems odd that we would just let the world burn.”
 I sense this strange, corrosive indifference to devastation and displacement of lives and livelihoods, until it comes close.
 But indifference and inaction guarantee things will get much worse, everywhere.
 “The world will wind up a hotter, poorer place,” writes Robinson Meyer in The Weekly Planet, the worst effects being felt by colonized, racialized populations.
 He continues: